 Defined Contribution Retirement Accounts

-In 2017, an IRS regulation was passed that established six reasons that an employee might have for an in-service withdrawal:
+In 2017, the IRS established six allowable reasons for an in-service withdrawal:

 - Medical expenses for the employee, spouse, dependents, or beneficiary